 Suffrageddon comes at the right time – with a big community for the production beyond podcasting millennials.

 Fittingly, it ends with a challenge by the characters.
 “In 100 years, where will we be?” they sing.

 They were talking about 2018, but this play forces us to look at how far women have got – and that those early 20th century battles are not academic, but can inspire a new movement and new voices today.

 ‘Suffrageddon’ was performed at Latitude Festival on the 13th July.
 Find out more here.

 Josiah Mortimer is the Editor of Left Foot Forward.
 Follow him on Twitter.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.